 Funding flow uses one-click automation while payout flow introduces extra approvals, phone verification, or manual ticket routing.

-This asymmetry is an operational marker of discretionary payout control.
+This asymmetry is an operational marker of discretionary payout control and timeline uncertainty.

 Support-Layer Conversion